 Brute-Force Attacks Go up Significantly in West Virginia

-In West Virginia, the sum total of attacks on Windows servers secured by Syspeace increased greatly through the previous 14 days as 2,300 brute-force attacks per Windows servers were documented by Syspeace.
-That means the automated hacking attempts went up by 46 percent.
-Syspeace blocked 4,600 brute-force attacks in West Virginia.
+The sum total of attacks on Windows servers secured by Syspeace built up in the past two weeks in West Virginia as 1,900 brute-force attacks per Windows servers were logged by Syspeace.
+That means the brute-force attacks increased greatly by 64 percent.
+The amount of automated hacking attempts blocked by Syspeace in West Virginia was 3,800.

-The statistics source is Syspeace, a service provider that fights brute-force attacks.
-Syspeace wants to make the digital world safer for firms, one server at a time.
-Having collected and analyzed information on automated hacking attempts since 2012, Syspeace is a global pioneer on the topic.
-The company believes that cyber security management doesn’t have to be complicated and expensive.
+The information is collected by Syspeace-secured Windows Servers globally.
+Syspeace is an intrusion-prevention software that provides affordable and easy-to-use tools for firms to fight automated hacking attempts.
+Syspeace wants to make the digital world safer for companies, one server at a time.
+Having collected and analyzed data on automated hacking attempts since 2012, Syspeace is the world leader on the topic.

-To keep problems out and block automated hacking attempts, Syspeace offers software that shields enterprises from IT theft, combined with excellent customer support.
+To avoid problems and block automated hacking attempts, Syspeace offers software that shields firms from IT theft, combined with outstanding customer support.